SLE451 - Science Professionalism

 |Scheduled learning activities - campus||

 This unit will develop an understanding of the ethics, integrity and professional processes that underpin Life and Environmental Science as a discipline.
 The aim of the unit is to engender understanding and appreciation of important concepts in science professionalism as broadly applied both within and outside science.
-The unit will comprise three workshops and cover topics such as: i) the concepts and processes of research ethics and integrity and how they are applied in research and the community (Workshop 1); ii) the process of critical review in science; peer review of papers and grant applications; how research quality and impact are assessed; issues in gender and science (Workshop 2); and iii) communication of science through professional, public and social media outlets (Workshop 3).
+The unit will comprise four workshops and cover topics such as: the concepts and processes of research ethics and integrity and how they are applied in research and the community the process of critical review in science; peer review of papers and grant applications; how research quality and impact are assessed; issues in diversity, gender and science; and communication of science through professional, public and social media outlets.

 Unit Fee Information